shmick/hm-letsencrypt/README.md

 **Note:** The certificate is valid for 90 days and will only attempt to renew once there's less than 30 days remaining.

-Since you probably don't want to wait up to an hour for your certificate to be generated, you can add this line to the **Local Startup** in **Phase 1**
+Since you probably don't want to wait up to an hour for your certificate to be generated, you can add this line to the **Local Startup** entry in **Phase 1**.
+Make sure to add it **before** ```exit 0```

 ```
 sleep 1m ; /mnt/mmcblk0p4/letsencrypt.sh myawesomebbq.duckdns.org
 ```

+Go ahead and reboot your HeaterMeter once more.

+### Testing

+You should now be able to go to https://(whatever your Dynamic DNS name is) and you should see your HeaterMeter and your browser should show that the site is secure.

 ## Acknowledgments